185 Lyman Street

 Front entrance.
 First photo shows back of the house.

 The Lyman estate, a Federal style country home, now on 37 acres, was built in 1793, as a summer home to get away from Boston.
 It was built by shipping merchant, Theodore Lyman (very nice website about the man and the house).
-We did not see the 2nd floor, so no bedrooms were shown.

 My husband and I visited this house during the free open-house to welcome the 2018 season.
 As a result, it was quite crowded, and there were no tours, but there were two employees to answer questions.
 I will go back another time to take the tour, and quite possibly we'll see one or two additional rooms.
+Note: We re-visited at the end of August, had a tour, and were able to see the bedroom on the second floor.

 The Ballroom is so beautiful.
 We went to an outdoor wedding here years ago, and the reception was in this room.